jwytam/GettingAndCleaningData/CodeBook.md

 * frequencybodygyroscopejerkmagnitudemean
 * frequencybodygyroscopejerkmagnitudestandarddeviation

-# Additional Information
+### Additional Information

-For more information about the data please visit the <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">Human Activity Recognition Using Smartphones Data Set website</a>.
+For more information about the data please visit the <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">Human Activity Recognition Using Smartphones Data Set</a> website.

 To understand the run_analysis.R script in more detail, please read the README.md file in the repository.